• Skip to main content

 Find it: Amazon | Bookshop

 This is an absolutely gorgeous book with a lovely intergenerational message.
-A boy and his grandfather are visiting each other, but they have trouble communicating as there is a language barrier.
+A boy and his grandfather are visiting each other, but they have trouble communicating through a language barrier.
 The key, however, is art.
 By drawing together, they learn to understand each other.
 Ages 4 and up.

 Hana Hashimoto, Sixth Violin book cover showing girl standing on stool playing violin outdoors